Finding the right length: How research shows not all blogs are equal

 The first factor is particularly notable when the length of immigration law blogs is considered.
 One firm, Davidson Morris, produced the three longest blogs in the whole survey, ranging between 1,900 and 2,628 words with an average of 2,145.
 To put this in perspective, of the other 51 blogs studied in the survey, only seven were longer than 1,000 words and none of them more than 1,500.

 A clear conclusion to be drawn from this is that Davidson Morris represents a statistical outlier.
-If its blogs are discounted and only the other six included, the average word length would be 426, closer to the average for the other topics - bar commercial law.
+If its blogs are discounted and only the other six included, the average word length for immigration law articles would be 426, closer to the average for the other topics - bar commercial law.

 Why commercial law is a clear exception